 Albie was a very special little man and it was through owning him that we fell in love with the breed.

 We learned a lot from owning Albie, but were very aware, once he died, that we didn't know enough.
-There was no information to be found online regarding IVDD as the internet was still in 'early days'.
-Social Media wasn't used in the way it is now so there were no 'Groups' to gain advice.
-It was due to his premature passing that we decided to take a more active role within the breed and become as knowledgeable as possible, which in turn lead to working with excellent mentor's, people who have now been in the breed over 35 years and who judge at Championship level, including judging at Crufts.
-With their careful guidance and my own passion for Biology and learning in general, we began our journey into showing and breeding.
+There was no information to be found online regarding IVDD as the internet was still in its infancy.
+Social Media wasn't used in the way it is now, so there were no 'groups' to gain information from.
+It was due to his premature passing that we decided to take a more active role within the breed and become as knowledgeable as possible, which in turn lead to working with excellent mentors; people who have now been in the breed over 40 years and who judge at Championship level, including Crufts.
+With their careful guidance and my own passion for Pregnancy, Birth, Anatomy, Biology, Physiology and learning in general, we began our journey into breeding.

 As you will see throughout this website, I am extremely passionate about what I do.
 Breeders, in general, get a bad reputation and bad press, and I completely understand why, with so much indiscriminate breeding, over producing and puppy farming taking place.
 However, there are still some breeders who take their responsibility very seriously and put everything into the care and welfare of their dogs and puppies, myself being one of them.